Ralerus/eventlab-doc/Test Plan/Test-Plan.md

 ### 2.1 Background

 EventLAB is an application where people can plan events, communicate and schedule their private appointments.
-When persons use the application productively, they fully depend on its reliability.
+When persons use the application productively, they fully depend on it's reliability.
 Chaos and confusion as well as any serious problems might be caused by a faulty calendar.

 Therefore, the EventLAB application needs to fulfill the inevitable requirements of being reliable and secure.
 Loss of data and security issues are serious topics that need to be taken into consideration and prevented with all possible measures.